The party has gone out of bounds!

 Our poor contractor has been buried in Fred’s broken promises.

-This team refused to honor Fred’s promise to transform Breyting and its initiatives into a non-profit and refused to honor the financial obligations to the people, vendors, artists, and non-profits involved.
-This family member made untrue claims of fraud and manipulated Fred into signing over half of Fred's estate under the disguise of protecting him.
+This team refused to honor Fred's promise to transform Breyting's initiatives into a non-profit and honor the financial obligations to the people, vendors, artists, and non-profits involved.
+According to Fred, this person made untrue claims of fraud and manipulated Fred into signing over half of Fred's estate in the disguise of protecting him.

 Fred, in his own words, expressed his anguish: